aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-signature-to-image/_index.md

 ---
-title: "Draw Image on Canvas – Add a Signature with Aspose.PSD for Java"
+title: "draw image canvas – Add a Signature with Aspose.PSD for Java"
 linktitle: "Add a Signature to an Image"
 second_title: "Aspose.PSD Java API"
-description: "Learn how to draw image on canvas and overlay a signature in Java using Aspose.PSD.
+description: "Learn how to draw image canvas and overlay a signature in Java using Aspose.PSD.
 Follow this step‑by‑step java image processing tutorial and save the result as PNG."
 weight: 13
 url: /java/advanced-image-effects/add-signature-to-image/
-date: 2025-12-02
+date: 2026-02-04
 ---

 {{< blocks/products/pf/main-wrap-class >}}